gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Another bolt of lightning left a dazzling scar on the night.
 That one had been close, she realized uneasily—too close.
-The lightnings usually avoided Stale, but these ones must be nipping at clouds that had fallen behind their herd.
+The lightnings usually avoided Stale, but these must be nipping at clouds that had fallen behind their herd.
 She was glad that she wasn't airborne.
 She had only ever been on one night flight, when Granna Fee took her up on her nameday when she turned ten to show her a passing star.
 She couldn't imagine flying in this.

 She froze as a shadow moved on the other side of the square.
-*Who else would be dumb enough to be out in this?* she wondered.
+Who else would be dumb enough to be out in this?
-Had the trolls come back into Stale?
+Or had the trolls come back into Stale?

 No—it wasn't a troll.
 A faint light glimmered.